What you should do now to prevent your outside faucets from freezing this winter

 • Go outside & open the lawn faucet.
 Opening is turning it counterclockwise as you face it.
 This will slowly drain any remaining water between the inside shutoff’ valve and the lawn faucet.

-Spring Re-open Checklist
+Outside Faucet Spring Re-open Checklist

 • Turn the outside lawn faucet off.
 Turn the handle clockwise.

-• Hand tighten the brass drain cap on the side of the basement shut-off valve.
+• Hand-tighten the brass drain cap on the side of the basement shut-off valve.

 • Open the basement shutoff valve.
 The handle will now be “inline” with the water pipe.